Extravehicular activity: First instance

-Alexei Leonov performs the first spacewalk during Voskhod 2.

 The first EVA was performed on March 18, 1965, by Soviet cosmonaut Alexei Leonov, who spent 12 minutes and 9 seconds outside the Voskhod 2 spacecraft.
 Carrying a white metal backpack containing 45 minutes' worth of breathing and pressurization oxygen, Leonov had no means to control his motion other than pulling on his 15.35 m tether.
 After the flight, he claimed this was easy, but his space suit ballooned from its internal pressure against the vacuum of space, stiffening so much that he could not activate the shutter on his chest-mounted camera.

 At the end of his space walk, the suit stiffening caused a more serious problem: Leonov had to re-enter the capsule through the inflatable cloth airlock, 1.2 m in diameter and 2.5 m long.
 He improperly entered the airlock head-first and got stuck sideways.
 He could not get back in without reducing the pressure in his suit, risking "the bends".
 This added another 12 minutes to his time in vacuum, and he was overheated by 1.8 C-change from the exertion.
 It would be almost four years before the Soviets tried another EVA.
 They misrepresented to the press how difficult Leonov found it to work in weightlessness and concealed the problems encountered until after the end of the Cold War.